 - Remove half of the starter, and feed with ½ cup all-purpose flour and ¼ cup water, stirring thoroughly.
 Let sit 24 hours.

 - On days 4, 5, 6 you can feed it 2 times a day, if you want and plan on using it.

 - Continue this routine until the starter is consistently bubbling and doubling in size within 8 hours of each feeding.

-- From this point, you can store the starter in the refrigerator and feed it about once per week.
+- From this point (or even on day 5), you can store the starter in the refrigerator and feed it about once per week.
 When you plan to use the starter, pull it out of the refrigerator 24 hours in advance to feed it and allow it to warm up and grow.